ShimmerResearch/shimmer3/README.md

 shimmer3
 ========

+This is the Shimmer repository for Shimmer3 applications.

+For more information about shimmer wireless sensor motes see http://www.shimmersensing.com.

-Shimmer3 applications for Code Composer Studio
+Shimmer3 source code for Code Composer Studio is coming soon!